 Family Child Care (FCC) provides an alternative to care at the Child Development Center.
 FCC providers are independent business operators and work under their own contracts with the parents of the children they care for.
-The FCC is available for active duty, DoD families and those with referrals at Spangdahlem.
-The children FCC providers care for range from infants to school-age with full-time, drop-in, evening or weekend care.
+FCC is available for active duty, DoD families, and those with referrals at Spangdahlem.
+The children FCC providers care for range from infants to school-age with full-time, drop-in, evening, or weekend care.

 FCC providers are well-trained professionals.
 Most have completed or are seeking degrees.
 In addition, providers attend rigorous training before receiving certification.
 This training includes CPR, First Aid, Child Development, Nutrition, Child Abuse Prevention, Identification, and Reporting, and USAF FCC regulations and guidelines.
 They and their family members undergo thorough background checks, consenting to annual-unannounced home inspections for fire, health and child safety.
 They are also highly monitored by the FCC Coordinator who performs unannounced monthly visits.

 Up to 16 hours of free childcare per child to be used within 60 days prior to departure.

 Up to 16 hours of free childcare per child per month during deployment.